feiskyer/kube-copilot/README.md

 ### Execute Operations Based on Prompt Instructions

 `kube-copilot execute INSTRUCTIONS` will execute operations based on prompt instructions.
+It could also be used to ask any questions

 Here is an example of querying the Pod consumed most CPU: